Portuguese Mozambique: History

 The Portuguese attempted to legitimate and consolidate their trade and settlement positions through the creation of prazos (land grants) tied to Portuguese settlement and administration.
 While prazos were originally developed to be held by Portuguese, through intermarriage they became African Portuguese or African Indian centres defended by large African slave armies known as Chikunda.
 Historically, within Mozambique, there was slavery.
 Human beings were bought and sold by African tribal chiefs, Arab traders, and the Portuguese.
 Many Mozambican slaves were supplied by tribal chiefs who raided warring tribes and sold their captives to the prazeiros.

 Although Portuguese influence gradually expanded, its power was limited and exercised through individual settlers and officials who were granted extensive autonomy.
 The Portuguese were able to wrest much of the coastal trade from Arabs between 1500 and 1700, but, with the Arab seizure of Portugal's key foothold at Fort Jesus on Mombasa Island (now in Kenya) in 1698, the pendulum began to swing in the other direction.
 As a result, investment lagged while Lisbon devoted itself to the more lucrative trade with India and the Far East and to the colonisation of Brazil.
 During the 18th and 19th centuries, the Mazrui and Omani Arabs reclaimed much of the Indian Ocean trade, forcing the Portuguese to retreat south.
 Many prazos had declined by the mid-19th century, but several of them survived.

 During the 19th century, other European powers, particularly the British and the French, became increasingly involved in the trade and politics of the region.
 In the Island of Mozambique, the hospital, a majestic neo-classical building constructed in 1877 by the Portuguese, with a garden decorated with ponds and fountains, was for many years the biggest hospital south of the Sahara.
-By the early 20th century the Portuguese had shifted the administration of much of Mozambique to private chartered companies, including the Mozambique Company, the Zambezia Company and the Niassa Company, which established several railroad lines to neighbouring countries.
+The modern-day territory of Mozambique was formed during this century, with the Portuguese annexing or pacifying large swaths of land during the Portuguese campaigns of pacification and occupation.
+The Gaza Empire was annexed in 1895, and the pacification of the Zambezi valley followed, between 1895 and 1902, culminating in the Barue campaign.
+Northern Mozambique was the last part of the territory to be incorporated by the Portuguese.
+By the early 20th century the Portuguese had shifted the administration of part of Mozambique to private chartered companies, including the Mozambique Company, the Zambezia Company and the Niassa Company, which established several railroad lines to neighbouring countries.
 The companies, granted a charter by the Portuguese government to foster economic development and maintain Portuguese control in the territory's provinces, would lose their purpose when the territory was transferred to the control of the Portuguese colonial government between 1929 and 1942.